tsouloJHB/grocery-delivery-app/README.md

 ## About

 The Grocery Delivery App revolutionizes your grocery shopping experience.
 It allows you to shop from a variety of local retail stores, all from the comfort of your home.
-Say goodbye to long lines and crowded stores; order your groceries online and have them delivered to your doorstep.

 ## Features

 - Browse and shop from multiple local retail stores.
-- Convenient delivery options, including same-day delivery.
+- Convenient delivery options.
 - Real-time tracking of your order.
 - Easy and secure payment methods.
-- Favorites and history for quick reordering.
-- Customer support for any assistance you need.

 ## Getting Started